kulapio/kulap-sdk/README.md

 ```
 yarn test
 ```
-This will execute the simulated trade of ETH to DAI and DAI to LINK on the local ganache server instead of running it on mainnet with real money.
+This will execute the simulated trade of ETH to DAI and DAI to LINK on the local ganache server instead of running it on mainnet.